Aquilesorei/cosmic-virtual-keyboard/README.md

-# COSMIC Virtual Keyboard Applet
+# Spaceboard

-A clean, native COSMIC DE panel applet for controlling virtual keyboards on Wayland systems.
+A clean, native COSMIC™ desktop panel applet for controlling virtual keyboards on Wayland systems.
 This project provides an elegant solution for Pop!_OS users who need reliable virtual keyboard functionality without the complexity of building a full keyboard from scratch.

 ## 🚀 New Approach

 Instead of implementing a complete virtual keyboard, this project takes a **smart integration approach**:

 1. **🎹 Uses wvkbd** - A mature, well-tested virtual keyboard ([jjsullivan5196/wvkbd](https://github.com/jjsullivan5196/wvkbd))
-2. **🎛️ Adds COSMIC Panel Integration** - A native applet that fits perfectly into COSMIC DE's design language
+2. **🎛️ Adds COSMIC Panel Integration** - A native applet that fits perfectly into COSMIC™ desktop's design language
 3. **🔧 Provides Easy Control** - Simple toggle, show, hide, and status functionality

 ## 📋 Features